FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 Daniel/Rev+1.20+1.22+1.76P12Weakest

-The throne swap is preserved in all three target lists: the TRIO dominates at 1× (Z = +3.67 to +4.02 at P12), while Ezekiel is the only family still climbing at P30 (Z = +2.68 to +2.88).
-As at 10×, the pure genealogical P1 list produces slightly stronger results than either P2 alone or P1+Danielic, suggesting that the seven additional patriarchs contribute modestly to the signal while the Danielic dates slightly dilute it.
-The scale-dependent complementarity between TRIO and Ezekiel is invariant across all three target compositions.
+The throne-swap pattern holds in all three target lists: the TRIO leads at 1× (Z = +3.67 to +4.02 at P12), while Ezekiel is the only family still climbing at P30 (Z = +2.68 to +2.88).
+As at 10×, the pure genealogical P1 list produces slightly stronger results than either P2 alone or P1+Danielic, consistent with the seven additional patriarchs contributing modestly to the signal while the Danielic dates slightly dilute it.
+The scale-dependent complementarity between TRIO and Ezekiel is stable across all three target compositions.

 7.4 Double-Hit Treatment

-In the P1 pure target list, three dates are “double-hits”—dates at which two patriarchs share the same rounded value: 1520 (two patriarchs coincide), 2260 (two patriarchs coincide), and 3490 (Enoch and Peleg).
+In the P1 pure target list, three dates are “double-hits” — dates at which two patriarchs share the same admitted value: 1520 (two patriarchs coincide), 2260 (two patriarchs coincide), and 3490 (Enoch and Peleg).
 In the primary analysis, these dates are counted twice in the target set, giving them double weight as nodes.
 A secondary run was conducted in which all three double-hits were treated as single entries (no extra weighting), reducing the P1 list from 72 to 69 entries.

 The effect of removing the double-hit weighting is to strengthen the Ezekiel signal: